-Course Name: AP/CAP English Literature & Composition
+Course Name: AP English Literature & Composition

+Course Number: 131

+Credits: 1

-Target Audience: Advanced students in grades 11 and 12 who have passed English 9 and English 10 with an overall average of 85% or above.
+Target Audience: Advanced students in grade 11 who have passed English 9 and English 10 with an overall average of 85% or above.

 Description: The CAP/ AP English Literature and Composition course aligns to an introductory college-level Literature course.
 The course focuses on reading, analyzing, and writing about imaginative literature (fiction, poetry, drama) from various periods.
 Students engage in close reading and analysis of imaginative literature to deepen their understanding of how writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes as well as its use of figurative language, imagery, and symbolism.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.